replicatedhq/kots.io/content/kotsadm/snapshots/configuring-nfs.md

 title: Configuring NFS
 ---

+The steps described on this page are only necessary if you wish to configure a Network File System (NFS) as your KOTS Snapshots [storage destination](/kotsadm/snapshots/storage-destinations/).

 Important notes before you begin:

 * Make sure that you have the NFS server already set up and configured to allow access from all the nodes in the cluster.